baagaard-usgs/pylith-skeleton/notes/notes_2025-11-XX.md

 1. I want to set defaults for the mesh initialization phases in `mesh_initializers.MeshInitializer` and allow them to be overwritten by the user.
 I have put the values in `serial_phases.yaml`.
 This is an application (not user) configuration file.
 How do I load it?

+2. What is the relationship between the family name for a component and the name in __init__?
+In udnerstand why it is nice that they match, but must they be the same?

+    ```python
+    # pylith/problems.__init__.py
+    from pylith.problems.TimeDependent import TimeDependent as time_dependent

+    # pylith/problems/TimeDependent.py
+    class TimeDependent(pylith.protocol, implements=Problem, family="pylith.problems.time_dependent"):
+    ```

 ## Pyre filesystem

 1. We want to specify a default output directory and root for output files.
 What Pyre features might help with this?